WG-SpaceCoder/AutoTrimps/README.md

 ## Recent changes

+4/28/2016
+- The script will no longer run while the perks screen is up to try to prevent reported NaN issue.

 4/5/2016
 - Added new advanced option Coordination Abandon to automatically abandon the army if a new army is ready and we have a new coordination that has not been accounted for in the current army.